DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 In this methods the state-value function is applied also to the second state of transistion.
 From the TD learning of value functions throughout this book, the one-step return is often superior to the actual return in terms of its variance and computational congeniality.
 The critic introduces bias into the actors gradient estimaes, but often desibale for the same reason that bootstrapping TD methods are often superiour to Monte Carlo methos (substantially reduced variande)

-## 2) DDPG
+## 3) DDPG
 Simplyfied DDPG is descibed as an DQN-Methode for contious space since it applies many of the same techniques[1]:
-- Replaybuffer to train an action-value function in an off-policy manner to minimize correlations btween sampels<br />
+- Replaybuffer to train an action-value function in an off-policy manner to minimize correlations between sampels<br />
 - Target Networks to stabilize training <br />

 The training process from DQN to DDPG is quiet similar, the agent collects experiances in an online manner and stores these examples into a replay buffer, that is commonly sampeled uniformly at random.
 The agent then uses mini-batches to calculate a bootsrapped TD target and train a Q-function.
-The main difference is, DQNs uses an arg max function for greedy action and DDPG uses a deterministic policy function that is trained to approximate the greedy action.
+The main difference is, DQNs uses an arg max function for greedy action and DDPG uses a deterministic policy function that is trained to approximate the greedy action.[2]

 <figure>
  <img src="./img/DQN_DDPG_valuefunction.png" width="750" alt="whatever" />